JoseMiguel01012570345/hulk-compiler/README.md

 # The HULK Language

+Note: All of this documentation is what the HULK compiler is supposed to do, but it may not be entirely accurate.
+The HULK compiler is still in development.
+Team is still working on semantic check

 **HULK** (**H**avana **U**niversity **L**anguage for **K**ompilers) is a didactic, type-safe, object-oriented, and incremental programming language designed for the course Introduction to Compilers in the Computer Science major at the University of Havana.

 A simple “Hello World” in HULK looks like this: